2022-2026 Strategic Plan

 View objectives and progress

-Obj # Measurable Objective Target Metric Current Metric Variance Quarterly Report Progress Notes: Summer 2023
+Obj # Measurable Objective Target Metric Current Metric Variance Quarterly Report Progress Notes: Spring 2024

-3.09.01 Increase the number of faculty members who earn the ACUE certificate in Effective College Instruction to 43 by 6/30/24 43 38 (5) We are on track to meet this objective by the due date.
-So far, 38 faculty members demonstrated their commitment to student success and equity by completing coursework that equips them with the evidence-based teaching practices shown to improve student engagement, increase persistence, and close equity gaps.
+3.09.01 Increase the number of faculty members who earn the ACUE certificate in Effective College Instruction to 50 by 6/30/25 (currently at 38) 50 38 (12) We are on track to meet this objective by the due date.
+So far, 38 faculty members earned the credential and 4 others are in process.
+The coursework covers evidence-based teaching practices shown to improve student engagement, increase persistence, and close equity gaps.
 ACUE Certification is the only nationally recognized collegiate teaching credential endorsed by the American Council on Education.

 3.09.02 Improve student accessibility to instruction by offering faculty 6 training opportunities focused on adaptive instruction content by 6/30/24 6 7 1 Achieved!
 These trainings provided by MCC’s Center for Teaching and Learning help faculty adapt their instruction so that it’s accessible for those with hearing, vision, cognitive, and mobile conditions.
 10 faculty members completed training at seven sessions last fiscal year.
 For more information, contact Barbara Landes, Instructional Support Technician & Instructor.